adam-brannon09/liveOakForm/README.md

 ## Usage

 To use the web-based version simply navigate to the deployed application [URL](https://live-oak-form.vercel.app/) and begin using the app in your browser.

+ For general inquiries a prospective customer will fill out all required information on the form and click submit.
+The collected information is sent to a leads collection in the Firestore Database to later be viewed and assigned to the sales team by the Sales Manager.

+ The form has been updated with new functionality to allow for sales reps to receive inquiries from leads they work in the market.
+The url simply needs to be altered to use the rep's name as the endpoint, for example: www.liveoakform.com/repsName.
+This will send the captured information to a collection in the Firestore Database that the rep can view in their own personal [dashboard](https://github.com/adam-brannon09/lofmanagerdashboard).

 ## Technologies